Forsee41/bannerlord-matchmaker/README.md

 ## Development and testing

 Project uses `pytest` for testing.
-Tests dir is separated from the project's source to avoid writing painstaking Dockerfile to pull out all the unused files in prod
+Tests dir is separated from the project's source to avoid writing painstaking Dockerfile

 For testing install dev dependencies via `poetry install --with dev`, then run `python -m pytest` from inside the project's root